Bootstrap Sampling Rate Greater than 1.0 May Improve Random Forest Performance: Understanding the Optimal BR

-\paragraph{Lower level approaches.} In brief, RF is composed of DTs that cut the feature hyperspace into decision regions defined by the path leading from the root to the corresponding leaf.
-In a single tree, the prediction for a sample located in a particular leaf region is based on the majority class of the instances that reached that leaf during training.
-This means that the neighbors (specifically, their classes) of the predicted instance affect the predicted label.
-The same applies to RF, as it performs majority voting on predictions made by the component DTs.
-To analyze the structure of neighbors in each dataset, we standardized all continuous features and mapped all binary attributes to -1 and 1.
-We employed the Manhattan metric, which considers the distance along each feature (axis) independently, to measure the distance between observations.
-The Manhattan distance is generally a good choice in the context of a DT (and RF), which also defines a decision boundary that, at any moment, moves along only one feature.
+In brief, RF is composed of DTs that partition the feature space into decision regions, each defined by a path from the root to a leaf.
+In a single tree, the prediction for a sample falling into a particular leaf is based on the majority class of the training instances that reached that leaf.
+Intuitively, this implies that the predicted label depends on the local neighborhood of the sample—specifically, on the class distribution of nearby training instances.
+The same principle holds for RF, which aggregates predictions via voting across its constituent trees.
+To better understand the structure of this neighborhood, we introduce the concept of a \emph{proximity order}---a strict partial order defined relative to a reference observation---which offers a more refined way of comparing instances in the feature space.
+By representing this order as a directed acyclic graph, we can analyze how BR affects the selection of training instances that form tree leaves.
+This, in turn, reveals how BR values shape the proximity and dispersion of training instances that influence predictions.